O Fantástico Mistério de Feiurinha

-O Fantástico Mistério de Feiurinha is a children's book by Brazilian writer Pedro Bandeira.
+O Fantástico Mistério de Feiurinha is a fairytale fantasy children's book by Brazilian writer Pedro Bandeira.
 The work was published by Editora Moderna in 1986 and received the Jabuti Award for children's literature.

-Book's Overview
+Book's overview

 O Fantástico Mistério de Feiurinha takes place in a time after the end of fairy tales.
 Written by Bandeira and with illustrations by Avelino Guedes, this book mixes well-known fairy tales with the story of Feiurinha, a character created by the writer.
 Thus, the protagonists of some of these tales get together to discuss what would have happened to Feiurinha, who disappeared and nobody knows where she is.
-The fear of the characters is that the “happily ever after” of each one of them is also compromised, since Feiurinha disappeared after the promise of a happy ending.
+The fear of the characters is that the "happily ever after" of each one of them is also compromised, since Feiurinha disappeared after the promise of a happy ending.
 However, none of them remembers the story of Feiurinha or who wrote it.
-Therefore, Snow White sends her lackey to a writer, who is the narrator of the book, to find out what happened to the missing princess.
+Therefore Snow White sends her lackey to a writer, who is the narrator of the book, to find out what happened to the missing princess.